Jai Arrow

-He previously played for the Brisbane Broncos and Gold Coast Titans in the National Rugby League.
+He previously played for the Brisbane Broncos and Gold Coast Titans in the NRL.
 He has represented the Prime Minister's XIII and the Queensland Maroons in the State of Origin series.

 Early life and education

-Arrow was born in Fairfield, New South Wales.
+Arrow was born in Fairfield in Sydney.

 He played his junior rugby league for Palm Beach State Primary winning the Metropolitan Cup.
 He attended Keebra Park State High School in Southport, Queensland.
-In 2016, he made his NRL debut with the Burleigh Bears, before being signed by the Brisbane Broncos.
+In 2016, he made his NRL debut with the Brisbane Broncos.

 Playing career

 Early career

-From 2012 to 2015, Arrow played for the Brisbane Broncos' National Youth Competition team.
+From 2012 to 2015 Arrow played for the Brisbane Broncos' National Youth Competition team.
 In August 2012, he played for the Australian Schoolboys.
 Towards the end of the 2014 season, he re-signed with the Broncos on a 3-year contract.
 In 2015, he captained the Broncos' NYC side.
 On 2 May 2015, he played for the Junior Kangaroos against Junior Kiwis.
 On 8 July 2015, he played for the Queensland under-20s team against the New South Wales under-20s team.
 On 14 September 2015, he was named at lock in the 2015 NYC Team of the Year.

 2016

-In 2016, Arrow graduated to the Broncos' Queensland Cup team, Norths Devils.
+In 2016 Arrow graduated to the Broncos' Queensland Cup team, Norths Devils.
 On 8 May, he played for the Queensland Residents against the New South Wales Residents.
 In round 10 of the 2016 NRL season, he made his NRL debut for the Broncos against the Manly Warringah Sea Eagles.
 In round 25 of 2016 NRL season, Arrow scored his first NRL try for the Broncos in the 26–16 win over the Melbourne Storm at AAMI Park.

 2017

-In August, he signed a three-year contract with the Gold Coast Titans starting in 2018.
-He played 10 matches for the Brisbane in the 2017 NRL season.
+In August he signed a three-year contract with the Gold Coast Titans starting in 2018.
+He played 10 matches for Brisbane in the 2017 NRL season.

 2018

-In round 1, Arrow made his debut for the Gold Coast against the Canberra Raiders in the 30–28 win at Robina Stadium.
+In round 1 Arrow made his debut for the Gold Coast against the Canberra Raiders in the 30–28 win at Robina Stadium.
 In round 5 of the 2018 NRL season, Arrow scored his first 2 club tries for the Titans in a 32–20 win over the Manly Warringah Sea Eagles at Marley Brown Oval.
+Arrow had also made his Origin debut in a series that was won by New South Wales.

 2019

 Arrow made a total of 17 appearances for the Gold Coast in the 2019 NRL season as the club endured a horror year on the field finishing last.

-On 30 September, Arrow was named a squad member for the Australian PM's XIII side.
+On 30 September Arrow was named a squad member for the Australian PM's XIII side.
 On 7 October, Arrow was named in the Australian side for the 2019 Rugby League World Cup 9s.
 On 24 December, Arrow signed a $3.2 million, four-year contract to play for South Sydney starting in 2021.